-These are my personal favourites - the presentations that have been the most fun to develop and present, and which have been most popular with audiences.
+These are the presentations I've developed most recently, plus my personal favourites - the presentations that have been the most fun to develop and present, and which have been most popular with audiences.

 Unusually for a technical book published in 1999, The Pragmatic Programmer remains thoroughly relevant to the modern developer.
 I present a review of this book, looking at how it is relevant to the modern developer.

-TechEd is Microsoft's premier annual conference for developers and IT professionals.
-In 2011 I was fortunate enough to make my debut as a TechEd speaker, an experience I thoroughly enjoyed.
-Here are details of the presentations I gave primarily at TechEd.
+TechEd and Ignite are Microsoft's premier annual conferences for developers and IT professionals.
+In 2011 I made my debut as a TechEd speaker, an experience I thoroughly enjoyed.
+Here are details of the presentations I gave primarily at TechEd and Ignite.

 A presentation I delivered at Microsoft TechEd New Zealand 2012, Single line solutions in .NET has a focus on the little features of .NET, improvements added in each version of the framework to make our lives as developers easier.

 Visual Studio is much more than a mere syntax highlighting text editor.
 At Microsoft TechEd New Zealand 2012 I highlighted some of the ways it helps developers get the job done.